Queentaker/junior-challenge/answer.md

 ##2.
 Quiz

 ####2.1 What is the difference between Openpyxl and Xlwings?
 Why and when would you use one over the other?
-- openpyxl is a good when it comes to writing and reading excel files
+- Openpyxl is a good when it comes to writing and reading Excel files
-- xlwings can control excel through its api in addition to writing and reading
+- Xlwings can control excel through its api in addition to writing and reading
-- one can use Xlwings to write custom excel functions in python instead of VBA
+- one can use Xlwings to write custom Excel functions in python instead of VBA
-- Xlwings requires excel to be installed whereas openpyxl doesn't
+- Xlwings requires excel to be installed whereas Openpyxl doesn't

 Use case: